 The goal of the World Beyblade Organization by Fighting Spirits Inc. is to put the health and safety of players first at all times.
-As such, in light of the developing situation regarding the coronavirus (COVID-19) around the world, we are introducing the following requirements for anyone attending Beyblade tournaments organized through our platform.
+As such, in light of the developing situation regarding the coronavirus (COVID-19) around the world, we are introducing the following recommendations for anyone attending Beyblade tournaments organized through our platform.

 1. Feeling unwell?
 Stay at home.